LRPS Award

 DPI Competition 15th March 2024

 Thank you to Dave Russell AFIAP for judging this open subject dpi competition for us.
 There were forty images entered in the competition.
 First place was awarded to "Leopard in Tree" by Elisa Best.
 Two images came second, "Squacco Heron Fishing" again by Elisa Best, and "Steps into Milky Darkness" by Iain MacCallum.
 Third equal were "Walking on Gold" by Keith Sharples and "Nash Point" by John Crowland.
 Eight images were highly commended: "The Texter" by Chris Morris, "Jade" by John Crowland, "All by Myself" by Lyn Sharples, "Yellow and Fluffy" by Brian Challis, "Firestarter" by Iain MacCallum, "Dungeness Desert" and "Protective Mother" both by Sue Carter, and "The Cloisters" by Elisa Best.
 Well done to all who entered, as usual the high standard of images gave us an evening of viewing excellent photography.
-To see all the images in the competition go to the
+To see all the images in the competition go to the Gallery.

 It was a good night for Elisa all round as not only did she win the competition but she was also awarded with her certificate for the CPAGB which she achieved last November!